COOK INFORMATION FOR ABALONE FESTIVAL

 People's Choice Judges vote one time for their favorite cook team.
 They are encouraged to consider tenderness, overall taste, Abalone taste, and presentation.
 MAPA counts the number of votes to determine first through third place in each color group.
 The first place winner advances to the final round for the world championship.
 In addition to a cook team advancing to finals as determined by the winner of the People's Choice vote, a second cook team from each color will be advanced as determined by the World Championship Judges (3 are assigned to each color).

-In the event the World Championship Judges tie with the People's Choice Judges, the cook team who wins the second place People's Choice overall vote will advance.
-World Championship Judges use the following criteria: Overall taste 15 points, Tenderness/Texture Appropriate 15 points, Abalone taste 10 points, and Presentation 10 points.
+In the event that the World Championship Judge's choice ties with the People's Choice, the cook team who wins the second place People's Choice overall vote will advance.

 In the final round six cooks will prepare their recipes for all 9 World Championship Judges.